Earn Your EMT Basic Certification

 Emergency medical technicians (EMTs) are classified at the basic, intermediate, and paramedic levels.
 The EMT-Basic certification is for entry-level positions.
 EMTs are required to obtain certification, but requirements vary for each state.
 Many states abide by or accept the requirements set by the National Registry of Emergency Medical Technicians (NREMT).
 To earn and maintain basic EMT certification, according to NREMT's standards, students must fulfill basic education prerequisites, enroll in an EMT-Basic certificate program, graduate from the EMT-Basic Certificate program, pass a cognitive certification exam, pass a psychomotor certification exam, and meet recertification and continuing education requirements.

 According to the U.S. Bureau of Labor Statistics (BLS), many EMT training programs require individuals to have a high school diploma or its equivalent before applying.
-Additionally, some programs require that students have a valid cardiopulmonary resuscitation (CPR) certification and complete a preliminary emergency medical course.
+Additionally, all programs require that students have a valid cardiopulmonary resuscitation (CPR) certification and complete a preliminary emergency medical course.

 - Human biology